GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 ```{Attention}
 Make sure you edit the Map Information on the template, e.g. current date.
 Also make sure to check the legend items: Remove unnecessary items and eventually change the names to meaning descriptions.
 ```

+The info box on the top right corner needs to be adapted manually.
+The list of the affected districts can be taken from the .csv output of the model.

 ## Step 7: Exporting the Map